-Field Description OSD Title Bar Duration When the accessing a port, the top left-hand corner will show a title bar displaying the access mode and the device name.
-Select how long you wish the title bar is to be displayed for, or check Disable to not show any title bar.
-Welcome Message If you want the Welcome Message to appear on screen when the user logs into the KE Matrix Manager, select Enable .
+Field Description Welcome Message If you want the Welcome Message to appear on screen when the user logs into the KVM over IP Matrix Manager, select Enable .
 If you want the user's Screen Name to appear with the Welcome Message, check the Username check box.
 Group Click Select and check a box to add the user to a group.
 Apply Click Apply to save the changes.
 Cancel Click Cancel to exit without saving.